-As of December 31, 2021, total compensation expense of the plans was R\$654,876 (2020 - R\$292,817), including R\$ 93,421 (2020 - R\$60,026) of tax provisions.
+As of December 31, 2022, total compensation expense of the plans was R\$ 793,249 (2021 - R\$654,876), including R\$ 189,295 (2021 - R\$93,421) of tax provisions, and does not include any tax benefits on total share-based compensation expense once this expense is not deductible for tax purposes.
+The tax benefits will be perceived when the shares are converted into common shares.

 The original weighted-average grant-date fair value of RSU and PSU shares was US\$27 and US\$ 34.56 respectively.
 In May 2020, the Company decided to update the measurement condition of its PSU shares, replacing the TSR measurement from US Dollars (US\$) to Brazilian Reais (R\$), being therefore subject to exchange variation.
 The weighted-average grant-date fair value of PSU shares for the updated plan was US\$52.41.
 The incremental fair value will be recognized as an expense over the period from the modification date to the end of the vesting period.
 All other conditions of the PSU shares plan have not been modified.
-The average grant date fair value in the year ended December 31, 2021 was US\$ 40.71.
+The average grant date fair value in the year ended December 31, 2022 was US\$ 40.41.